DisCEdge: Distributed Context Management for Large Language Models at the Edge

 A fundamental barrier to such distributed deployments is context management.
 LLMs are stateless by design; context—such as user sessions, preferences, and regional data—must be managed externally.
 In a geo-distributed system, this context must be replicated across nodes to ensure a consistent user experience, which is notoriously difficult as it requires balancing high availability with strong data consistency across unreliable networks.
-Managing context across a distributed fleet of edge nodes presents a far greater challenge than for single-node LLM services with local context switching~\cite{yin2024llm}.
+Managing context across a distributed fleet of edge nodes presents a far greater challenge than for single-node LLM services~\cite{yin2024llm}.

-To our knowledge, existing approaches do not adequately ensure that user interactions maintain a consistent context across geo-distributed edge nodes.
-A common alternative, client-side context storage, introduces additional network latency and increases bandwidth consumption, as the context must be sent with every request.
-This is particularly problematic for mobile clients, where network constraints are a major limitation~\cite{schafhalter2023leveraging, ichnowski2023fogros2}, and can negate the latency benefits of deploying LLMs at the edge.
-Inconsistent or stale context can lead to fragmented sessions and irrelevant LLM responses, critically undermining application reliability.
+To the best of our knowledge, existing approaches do not adequately ensure that user interactions maintain a consistent context across geo-distributed edge nodes.
+A common alternative, client-side context storage, not only places the burden of context management on the developer—often considered a clumsy approach~\cite{dong2024creating}—but also introduces additional network latency and increases bandwidth consumption, as the context must be sent with every request.
+This is particularly problematic for mobile clients, where network constraints are a major limitation~\cite{schafhalter2023leveraging, ichnowski2023fogros2}, negating the latency benefits of edge deployment.
+Conversely, inconsistent or stale context can lead to fragmented sessions and irrelevant LLM responses, undermining application reliability.
 Addressing this gap requires a novel approach for managing context in geo-distributed LLM inference services.

-We propose \textit{DisCEdge}, a distributed context management system for LLM inference services at the edge.
-Our system replicates context as tokenized sequences, which efficiently avoids redundant text-to-token processing during inference and reduces user data exposure.
-Our experiments show that this approach effectively manages user context across geo-distributed LLM nodes, reducing median response times by 14.46\%, synchronization network overhead by 15\%, and client-to-server network usage by 90\% compared to baseline approaches. \footnote{We use the term LLM throughout this paper for simplicity, though our approach applies to other context-aware foundation models that use tokenization.}
+We propose \emph{DisCEdge}, a distributed context management system for LLM inference services at the edge.
+Our system replicates context as tokenized sequences to avoid redundant text-to-token processing during inference and reduce user data exposure.
+Our experiments show that this approach effectively manages user context across geo-distributed LLM nodes, reducing median response times by 14.46\%, synchronization network overhead by 15\%, and client-to-edge network usage by 90\% compared to baseline approaches. \footnote{We use the term LLM throughout this paper for simplicity, though our approach applies to other context-aware foundation models that use tokenization.}